Memal7/kcna/02_container-orchestration.md

 - Container technology is based on the concept of `Chroot` but in a modernized way.
 - `Chroot` command, introduced in Version 7 Unix in 1979, isolates a process from the root filesystem.
 It hides the files from the process and simulates a new root directory.
 - The isolated environment calls `chroot jail`, where the files can't be accessed by the process but are still present on the system.
-- Docker launched in 2013 the building and running container but didn't invent it.
+- In 2013, Docker launched the building and running containers but didn't invent it.
 Docker stitched the existing technologies together intelligently to make container more user-friendly and accessible.

     ![chroot](./00_images/chroot.png)
 - [A Brief History of Containers: From 1970 Till Now](https://blog.aquasec.com/a-brief-history-of-containers-from-1970s-chroot-to-docker-2016)